Hatching Project Chicks

-As the chicks grew we came to learn that of the six hatching project chicks, 3 were roosters and 3 were hens.
+As the chicks grew, we learned that of the six hatching project chicks, 4 were roosters, and 2 were hens.
 We named them Trilby, Cosmo, Boyd, Chickadee, Carmel and Brandon.
 If they had been returned to the supplier, the four male chicks, at the very least, would likely have been killed.

 To support our work caring and advocating for animals like these vulnerable chicks, become a regular donor.
 Donations over $2 are tax deductible.